23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Distance: 580-600 miles (933-966 km)

-Main things to do: photography, relaxing on the beach, exploring small towns and major cities
+Main activities: photography, relaxing on the beach, exploring small towns and major cities

 Where does the Pacific Coast Highway begin and end?

-The Pacific Coast Highway, which I would like to introduce this time, is a highway that runs along the coastline of the beautiful Pacific coast from the starting point of Seattle to the final point of San Diego.
+The highway I would like to introduce to you today is the Pacific Coast Highway, which runs along the beautiful Pacific coastline from its starting point in Seattle to its end point in San Diego.

-First of all, as a premise, PCH is not a single highway, but consists of multiple highways and highways.
-Starting near Seattle, Washington, US-101 loops around Olympic National Park and extends to Leggett, Northern California.
+First of all, the PCH is not a single highway, but is made up of several highways and main roads.
+US-101, which starts near Seattle, Washington, goes around Olympic National Park and extends to Leggett in Northern California.

-From there, the road splits to become CA-1 and travels south to Dana Point, between Los Angeles and San Diego, before turning to I-5 for the final few miles, which stretches along the coastline.
+From there, the road branches off to become CA-1, which heads south to Dana Point between Los Angeles and San Diego, before changing over to I-5, which hugs the coastline for the final few miles.

-Driving the entire length of the Pacific Coast Highway in this way, starting in Washington State, is a lot of fun, but it takes so long that most people only drive the popular San Francisco to San Diego California portion.
-It looks like you are!
+Driving the entire length of the Pacific Coast Highway starting in Washington state is a lot of fun, but it takes so long that most people only drive the popular San Francisco to San Diego California section!

-• How long does it take to drive the California Pacific Coast Highway from San Francisco to San Diego?
+• How long does it take to drive from San Francisco to San Diego on the California Pacific Coast Highway?

-• If you've road tripped other parts of the US, I don't think you'll find this road dangerous.
-There are some winding and narrow roads here and there, but most of the roads are straight, so few people will find the drive extremely difficult.
-If I had to pick one, it would be traffic jams in July and August, which are likely to occur during the tourist season in the summer.
+• If you have been on a road trip in other parts of the United States, you probably won't find this road dangerous.
+There are some narrow, winding roads, but most of them are straight, so few people would find it extremely difficult to drive.
+If I had to say one thing, it would be the traffic jams in July and August, which tend to occur during the summer tourist season.

-• When is the best time to drive the Pacific Coast Highway?
+• What is the best season to drive the Pacific Coast Highway?

-• The best season depends entirely on your travel preferences.
+• The best season to visit depends entirely on your travel preferences.

-23 recommended places to visit between San Francisco and San Diego:
+23 recommended spots to visit between San Francisco and San Diego:

 1. San Francisco